bridgem/CoolClock/README.md

 New Features
 ------------

+- **(12-May-2015)** - Replaced GMT offset with named timezone to cater for DST.
 - **(12-May-2015)** - Shadows can now be applied to digital clock text.
 - **(12-May-2015)** - New demo.html.
 Now renders clocks for all available skins.
 - **(12-May-2015)** - A few bug fixes.
 - **(18-Dec-2013)** - Clock parameters are now passed via canvas class attributes.
 - **(18-Dec-2013)** - Seconds hand can now have a "smooth" motion".
 - **(11-Dec-2013)** - Removed all cruft relating to Internet Explorer and ExplorerCanvas.
   The clock works fine in IE 9.0 or later without them.
 - **(11-Dec-2013)** - The clock can now synchronize itself with the web server's time.
   (Note that this is experimental.
 Testers are much appreciated.)
 - **(11-Dec-2013)** - Clocks can now have a title, for instance "Local Time", or "London, UK".
 - **(11-Dec-2013)** - Proper skinning for titles and digital clocks.